E. Sleeter, PhD. (University of Wisconsin-Madison, 1982) is Professor

 Association.
 Her research focuses on anti-racist multicultural

-100 articles in journals and edited books, such as Asia-Pacific Journal of Teacher Education, Disability Studies Quarterly, Teaching and Teacher Education, and Curriculum Inquiry.
+100 articles in journals and edited books, such as Educational Researcher, Multicultural Review, Urban Education, and Teaching and Teacher Education.
 Her recent books include Power, Teaching and Teacher Education (Peter Lang, 2013), Professional Development for Culturally Responsive and Relationship-based Pedagogy (Peter Lang, 2013), and Creating Solidarity across Diverse Communities (with Encarnación Soriano, Teachers College Press, 2012).
 Her work has been translated into Spanish, Korean, French, and Portuguese.
 She has been invited to speak in most

 U.S. states as well as several countries.
-Awards for her work include
+Recent awards for her work include

 Upcoming speaking engagements: